cowrie/cowrie/README.rst

 *****************************************

 Docker versions are available.
-* Get the Dockerfile directly at https://github.com/cowrie/docker-cowrie

 * Run from Docker Hub with: ``docker pull cowrie/cowrie``
+* Or get the Dockerfile directly at https://github.com/cowrie/docker-cowrie

 Requirements
 *****************************************